New Orleans Snoball Finder

 In partnership with the team over at Peter Mayer Advertising, I developed the New Orleans Snoball Finder app.
-The app is available on iOS and Android, and serves to aggregate all the snoball stands in Greater New Orleans.
+The app aggregates all the snoball stands in Greater New Orleans.
+It was built with React Native, and is available for iOS and Android.

 Within the app, many browsing options are available: You can view all the stands on a map, or look at a list sorted by proximity to your current location.
 If you’re looking for a stand that sells your very favorite flavor, you can search that way, too.